Milly Alcock

 Milly Alcock with friends

-The actress is very proud that she looks younger than her age, which, in her opinion, sets her apart advantageously from Hollywood actresses.
+The actress takes pride in her youthful appearance, which she believes gives her an edge over other Hollywood actresses.
 Her height of only 5′ 5″ also adds to her youthful appearance.
-However, sometimes her youthful look works against her.
-"People think you're very young and don't show you the respect you deserve because of it," Milly complains.
+But sometimes her baby face works against her.
+"People think you're really young and don't give you the respect you deserve," Milly says.

 What Milly Alcock Is Watching | Recommended By | HBO Max